Zeeooon/system/README.md

-A simple app that allows you to do a lot of handy and annoying tasks all from one place
+A simple app has a lot of handy (and stupid features